Upon receiving the luggage you've just bought, you realised that the lock has a keyhole but the key is nowhere to be found!

 The default passcode to unlock is '0-0-0'.a) With the number combination in the unlocked position, locate a small round button at the side of the lock.
 Using the sharp tip of a pen, push the round button in (it should remain depressed).

-4. How about Safe Skies locks?
+4. How about Safe Skies TSA locks?

 It is an equal substitute for the TSA (red diamond logo) lock, and carries a red torch logo.
 It also does not have a key.
 Both TSA and Safe Skies locks are accepted at U.S. and Canadian customs.

-Example of a Safe Skies lock
+Examples of a Safe Skies lock

 Get one of our luggage series equipped with TSA-approved/Safe Skies locks before planning your long-awaited trip to North America!